jynxora/Quantum-Computing-Draft-02/README.md

 Why drug discovery and cryptography are quantum computing's sweet spots Which problems quantum computers will never solve better

-🔮 Future Predictions

-Expert consensus on the next 10-20 years
-Three potential scenarios: Advantage, Supremacy, or Winter Why it's Classical AND Quantum, not Classical OR Quantum

 ### Perfect For

 Developers curious about the next computing paradigm